-The Regional Flood Control District (District) has a robust outreach program, but prior to 2016 had never evaluated outreach activities as an overall effort just as similar, but separate activities.
+The District has a robust outreach program, but prior to 2016 had never evaluated outreach activities as an overall effort, just as similar but separate activities.
 The District identified a CRS activity to develop a Program for Public Information (PPI) as an opportunity for the District and group of interested stakeholders to evaluate our outreach activities as a collective effort.
-In addition to an updated and more effective outreach effort, the PPI is part of the District's continuing effort to maintain and possibly improve their rating in the face of changing standards and increased rates.
-The Board of Directors (Board) adopted the original PPI document on March 7, 2017.
+In addition to an updated and more effective outreach effort, the PPI is part of the District's continuing effort to maintain and possibly improve this rating in the face of changing standards and increased rates.
+The 2018 PPI Document was adopted by the Board on March 20, 2018.